Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Johnson Wealth, Inc.

 Johnson Wealth leads off our list of the top financial advisor firms in Milwaukee.
 The firm has more assets under management than any other practice on this list.
-It generally recommends minimum investable assets of $1 million, but will set up a separately managed account with $200,000.
+It generally recommends minimum investable assets of $1 million but will set up a separately managed account with $200,000.

 Johnson Wealth is a fee-based firm, and certain advisors may earn commissions from selling insurance products.
-However, the firm has a fiduciary duty always to act in its clients' best interests.
+However, the firm has a fiduciary duty always to act in its client's best interests.

-It provides its services to individiuals, high-net-worth individuals, trusts, charitable organizations, government entities, other investment advisors, corporations and businesses.
+It provides its services to individuals, high-net-worth individuals, trusts, charitable organizations, government entities, other investment advisors, corporations and businesses.
 One of Johnson's differentiating factors is its airline pilot program, not seen elsewhere on this list.
 Members in the MyJFG Pilot Program can get help with wealth management and retirement planning.

 Johnson Wealth Advisors Background